 This should generate a JAR file called zookeeper.jar.
-To start Zookeeper, compile and run zookeeper.jar. [tbd, some more instruction here.
-Perhaps a command line?
-Are these two steps or one?]
+To start Zookeeper, compile and run zookeeper.jar.

 To start ZooKeeper you need a configuration file.
 Here is a sample file:

 '''

 tickTime=2000

 dataDir=/var/zookeeper/

 clientPort=2181

 '''

 This file can be called anything, but for the sake of this discussion, call it zoo.cfg.
 Here are the meanings for each of the fields: